INTERESTED IN A COLLEGE SCIENCE MAJOR?

 THIS CHALLENGE IS FOR YOU

 The IEEE Student Engineering Team Challenge (IEEE SETC) is focused on students from socio-economic disadvantaged communities with the goal to stimulate interest in the STEM fields.
-This challenge is actively looking to include minority children of color.
+This challenge is actively looking to include minority students of color but any interested student may apply.
 These students are invited to participate, along with a few of their peers, in this poster competition by displaying an original project proposal focused on a few targeted topics.

 Students in High School and College considering College majors in science and engineering disciplines are encouraged to try their hand at meeting this team challenge by designing and displaying a solution for or an investigation into a problem area associated with one of the topical boundaries of this year’s challenge.

 For some of the topical areas startup training and materials may be available.
-For projects that rise to the top of the challenge more equipment and support may be made available to foster completion of the proposal.
 IEEE Student Members may be available to train and assist as well.

 Prizes in each participant category: $400 First Prize, $250 Second Prize, $100 Third Prize.